GluuFederation/docs-ce-prod/3.1.4/source/admin-guide/session.md

 These properties are

-- SessionUnusedLifeTime
+- sessionIdLifetime - sets session_id lifetime.
+If 0 or -1 then expiration is not set.
+Cookie expires when browser session ends.
+- sessionIdUnusedLifetime - unused session_id lifetime.
+If session is not used for given amount of time then session is removed.
-- sessionIdUnauthenticatedUnusedLifetime
+- sessionIdUnauthenticatedUnusedLifetime - lifetime of unauthenticated session_id.

+## sessionIdLifetime

+Specified session_id lifetime.
+If it is not set or 0 or -1 value is provided then expiration is not set.
+Cookie expires when browser session ends.

-## SessionUnusedLifeTime
+## sessionIdUnusedLifeTime

-The `SessionUnusedLifeTime` property is set to a day by default.
+The `sessionIdUnusedLifeTime` property is set to a day by default.
 Session timeout works in a way such that if a user logs out of an application the `SessionUnusedLifeTime` gets expired.
 If a specific session timeout is set in an application, it will be overrided by the `SessionUnusedLifeTime` from Gluu.

 If an application's Session time is less than the session time out configured in Gluu, the application's session would be reauthorized and set to a future time for timeout, where the applicatin's session timeout will get overrided by Gluu's Session timeout property.